MrPauloJ/Snakio/README.md

 # Snakio

-Basic game developed as final project for a summer Python course at CIn - Informatics Center at UFPE.
+Basic game developed as final project for a python summer course at CIn - Informatics Center at UFPE.

 It runs in command prompt so it has a poor continuous interaction.